Budi Rustandi: Career

 Rustandi engaged in business before his entry to politics in the 2014 election, when he was elected into Serang City's Regional House of Representatives (DPRD) as a Gerindra Party member.
-He was elected for a second term in the 2019 election, and was elected speaker of the DPRD.
+He was elected for a second term in 2019 election, and was elected speaker of the DPRD.
 As DPRD speaker, Rustandi pressured the municipal government to increase tax revenues, and called for infrastructure improvements to a designated 1,000-hectare industrial zone in the city.

 In 2024, Rustandi ran in Serang's mayoral election, with the support of Gerindra, PKS, and three smaller parties.
 His running mate was PKS' DPRD member Nur Agis Aulia.
 The pair won 212,262 votes (60.25%) in a three-way race, defeating previous mayor Syafrudin Syafe'i.
 Rustandi and Aulia were sworn in as mayor and vice-mayor on 20 February 2025.

 As mayor, Rustandi announced a river engineering program on the Ci Banten section within the city for flood control purposes, in addition to providing an irrigation source for farmers around the city.
 As part of the program, the Sukadana neighborhood within the city was displaced and relocated to government-owned flats.